-When it comes to a liquor bottle display, and how to display types of alcohol in a bar (and work with bar liquor storage), it’s all about aesthetics.
-Sure, you want the drinks you’re offering to be high quality, but the way you work your bar promotion ideas with your liquor display will seal the deal.
+When it comes to a liquor bottle display in your bar business, and how to display types of alcohol in a bar (and work with bar liquor storage), it’s all about aesthetics-even when it comes to displaying your bar books.
+Sure, you want the drinks you’re offering to be high quality-from mocktails to the Negroni cocktail, but the way you work your bar promotion ideas with your liquor display will seal the deal.
 Of course, there are all kinds of tips and tricks.
-You can display top shelf liquor in a highly visible place, make your wine selection look never-ending, or display bottles by height for emphasis.
+You can display top shelf liquor in a highly visible place, make your wine selection look never-ending-including your house wines, or display bottles by height for emphasis.
 You’ll learn what works best for you as you decide exactly what liquor and drinks you want to offer.
 You may find that adding your garnishes and extras to the display adds something special.
 Maybe you’ll decide to keep it minimal and let people appreciate the simplicity of the setup.
 Whatever you choose, the best ways to display liquor as you're opening a bar is to make the display look as enticing as possible.
 As important as learning how to get a liquor license is, learning how to display liquor is just as vital to bar and restaurant success.

 How to Display Liquor Bottles

 How you choose to display your liquor bottles will vary depending on space, bottles, and customers.
 If you’ve got a dive bar aesthetic, you may find that a “99 bottles of beer on the wall” display works best.
 With a wine bar, floor to ceiling wine racks will suit you well.
 If you’re keeping it standard, a classic look with the top shelf liquors up high and everything else minimized in view is perfect.